Infersync vs Monday: engineering-specific autopilot or general project management?

 Bottom line

 Monday wins for cross-functional general project management at any scale.
-Infersync wins for engineering teams (11-50 person, GitHub-based) who need cost-per-feature, capacity-vs-leave, and AI action execution that Monday's general-purpose surface doesn't ship.
+Infersync wins for engineering teams (15-100+ engineers, GitHub-based) who need AI assignment by real cost, leave-aware availability, and AI action execution that Monday's general-purpose surface doesn't ship.
 Many organisations will end up with Monday for the company and Infersync for engineering specifically; the 14-day free trial lets you test that split.

 FAQs about choosing between Infersync and Monday